Sport is littered with examples of talented young kids who never achieve what’s expected of them.

 I’ve done this in business myself and I encourage my clients to do the same.
 It works really well and they don’t have to be from the same industry as you.
 Find the people making the impact you want to as well and get in touch.
 Just remember it will take time to build their trust.

-A monthly coffee is my prefered method to check in and touch base.
+A monthly coffee is my preferred method to check in and touch base.
 Here’s the kicker though, you need to do a few things to make it work:

 Thought-leading business people are not backward in offering the benefit of their experience – Branson has written more than 40 books.
 Talent is such an overrated term.
 In fact, it’s nebulous.
 There’s no doubt it’s an advantage but it’s only as good as the mindset behind it.